 As demand for new lending and other financial products increases, the Issuer expects to face increased competition from other large Icelandic banks, pension funds and smaller specialised institutions (see "Description of the Issuer - Competition").
-In addition, as the capital controls have mostly been eased and there is sufficient credit demand, the Issuer may potentially face competition from foreign banks seeking to establish operations in Iceland.
-The Financial Stability Counsel of Iceland ("FSC") places the Issuer and other systematically important financial institution under considerable regulatory scrutiny.
-This can hinder the Issuer competitiveness.
+In addition, if there is sufficient credit demand, the Issuer may potentially face competition from foreign banks seeking to establish operations in Iceland, in particular with respect to the customers of the Corporate and Investment Banking division.
+The Financial Stability Counsel of Iceland ("FSC") places the Issuer and other systematically important financial institutions under considerable regulatory scrutiny.
+This can hinder the Issuer's competitiveness.
 Due to the small economy of Iceland and the Issuer's lack of scale advantage and high regulatory obligations, as a systematically important financial institution in Iceland, foreign competitors may have more resources and financial means available to them, compared to the Issuer, allowing foreign competitors to offer banking products at a lower price.
 The Issuer may have to comply with regulatory requirements that may not apply to such foreign competitors, creating an unequal competitive environment.
-For example, in addition to the basic corporate income tax rate of 20 per cent. in Iceland, the Issuer is subject to certain other taxes which are specific to Iceland and which increase its effective tax rate and its effective cost of funding, which in turn can inhibit its ability to compete effectively with domestic and foreign lenders who are not subject to such additional taxes (see "Changes in tax laws or in their interpretation could harm the Issuer's business").
+For example, in addition to the basic corporate income tax rate of 20 per cent. in Iceland, the Issuer is subject to certain other taxes which are specific to Iceland and which increase its effective tax rate and its effective cost of funding, which in turn can inhibit its ability to compete effectively with domestic and foreign lenders who are not subject to such additional taxes. (see "Changes in tax laws or in their interpretation could harm the Issuer's business").

 In addition, it is likely that competition will intensify even further with the emerging competition from financial technology ("FinTech") start-ups (especially digital technology that is often referred to as FinTech).
-In the coming years, the Revised Payment Service Directive No. 2015/2366 ("PSD2") will come into effect in Iceland, which increases competition between payment providers.
-The PSD2 requires the commercial banks to open up their application program interface (the "APIs"), so that third-party payment service providers ("TPPs") can directly access and use their client's account data.
+A new bill on payment services has been submitted to the Icelandic Parliament with the intention of the bill being approved and entering into force on 1 July 2021.
+The bill implements, the Revised Payment Service Directive No. 2015/2366 ("PSD2") into Icelandic law.
+The PSD2 requires the commercial banks to open up their application program interface (the "APIs"), so that third-party payment service providers can directly access and use their client's account data.
 In essence, PSD2 separates the distribution of banking services from their production, by allowing new entrants to provide almost any kind of banking products and services under lighter regulation.
 When PSD2 comes into effect, the distribution of financial services will become open to non-banks and consequently, retail banking revenues could decrease.
 Competitive pressures caused by FinTech firms, and in particular the emergence of open banking, may cause greater and faster disruption to banks' business models and revenues in Iceland.
 This could therefore have a negative effect on the Issuer's business.

-To keep up with the rapid development in the financial market, the Issuer replaced its core deposit and payment system, with Sopra Banking system, a system provided by Reiknistofa Bankanna ("RB"), which simplifies and updates the Issuer's technological infrastructure.
+To keep up with the rapid development in the financial market, the Issuer replaced its core deposit and payment system, with Sopra banking system, a system provided by Reiknistofa bankanna, which simplified and updated the Issuer's technological infrastructure.
 The Sopra banking system opens the way to increased integration of software solutions in the financial system.